A1.1 Overview: Components of an SHSM

 Why five components?

-The five required components are designed to give students a rich and varied range of curriculum-based and experiential learning experiences, as a foundation for making a successful transition to their chosen postsecondary education or training program or occupation in the workplace.
+The five required components are designed to give students a rich and varied range of curriculum-based and experiential learning experiences, as a foundation for making a successful transition to their chosen postsecondary education program or occupation in the workplace.

 How were the components designed?

 These components were designed to ensure that each SHSM provides a quality program that postsecondary educational and employer partners value and that opens doors for graduates.
-The components were developed in consultation with representatives of business and industry sectors, unions, sector councils and associations, postsecondary and other educational institutions, training organizations, school boards, and other ministries.
+The components were developed in consultation with representatives of business and industry sectors, unions, sector councils and associations, postsecondary educational institutions, training organizations, school boards, and other ministries.

 What do graduates receive?